A comprehensive database of Tennessee native plants

 4-10 feet height by 4-10 feet spread; blooms May and June; white flowers; fruit capsules in August which persist into winter.

 Growth Rate: Slow to medium.
+Growth rate can be faster with adequate nutrition and moisture.
 Will slowly sucker to form rather large colonies.

 Maintenance: Infrequent disease or insect problems.
 With time, it may become a bit unruly, and severe rejuvenation pruning may be necessary.